Joe-Collins-1986/minesweeper/README.md

    ---

    #### Page 1
    This page allows the user to select the appropriate scoreboard.
-Each difficulty level has it's own scoreboard( easy, medium, hard).
+Each difficulty level has its own scoreboard (easy, medium, hard).

    ![Page 1](readme_assets/features/demo-features/scoredboard-navigation.png)
    <br>